St. Michael's College School principal and president resign amid student sex assault scandal | CBC News

 On Wednesday, the school reaffirmed its support for Reeves and Thompson after some alumni had called for senior administrators to resign and for teachers who knew about the assaults to step down.

-Reeves, who has been criticized for not going to police sooner, defended his actions in an interview with CBC's The National host Adrienne Arsenault.
+Reeves, who has been criticized for not going to police sooner, defended his actions in an interview with CBC's The National host Adrienne Arsenault earlier this week.

-He explained he held off contacting authorities because the alleged victim hadn't told his family about the incident.
+He said he held off contacting authorities because the alleged victim hadn't told his family about the incident.

 On Tuesday night, Reeves said if presented with the same situation he "would do exactly the same thing."